mndscp/snug-keyboard-layout/README.md

 z x k w v  j h / , .
 ```

-After a while of typing on this (now *Snug Classic*) I felt that `sch` which is very common in German was slow and annoying to type so I swapped `n` and `c` to make `sch` an easy roll instead of a redirect and made adjustments around them to optimize for low SFBs again.
+After a while of typing on this first iteration (now called *Snug Classic*) I felt that `sch` which is very common in German was slow and annoying to type so I swapped `n` and `c` to make `sch` an easy roll instead of a redirect and made adjustments around them to optimize for low SFBs again.
 The result is the low-alternation high-rolls **Snug** of today.

 > **Snug** adjective (snugger; snuggest)
 > 1. fitting closely and comfortably